 All current students, faculty and staff will use IU’s COVID-19 vaccine report form to attest that they are vaccinated and report all doses of your vaccine.
-Incoming students should plan to complete the self-report form once have created their IU email account.
+Incoming students should plan to complete the self-report form once they have created their IU email account.

 Students, scholars, faculty and staff arriving from an international location may not have access to a COVID-19 vaccine in their current location and may not be able to be fully vaccinated before arriving on campus.

 Individuals in this situation should plan to receive a COVID-19 vaccine upon their arrival in the U.S. They can continue to participate in orientation, classes and other activities as they work toward becoming fully vaccinated.

 COVID-19 vaccines authorized by the FDA and recommended by the World Health Organization will meet IU's requirement.
 If you've already received a vaccine that is not one authorized/recommended by either of these organizations, you’ll need to receive one that is.
 There are no known safety issues at this time with receiving an FDA-authorized vaccine after receiving one that has not yet been authorized/recommended.